Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 Document: Django Performance Notes

-Project: student-app # inferred from path or frontmatter, or set in a MCP call
+Project: student-app # inferred from path or frontmatter, or set in an MCP call

 Section: Query Optimization # extracted from e.g. org/markdown headers